 Possibly thousands of bacteria are present in un-chlorinated swim water at any time, some more harmful to human health than others.
 It is not possible to test water samples for all types of harmful bacteria, so health professionals focus on a few "indicator" bacteria that are typically found with harmful bacteria.
 In California, water quality agencies use four indicator bacteria categories: the total number of coliform bacteria colonies per sample, fecal coliform bacteria, Enterococcus and E. coli.
 If bacteria levels at swim areas exceed state standards for these bacteria, swimming could pose increased risks to human health.

-New signs at swim areas represent current water quality conditions with a traffic signal.
+Signs at swim areas represent current water quality conditions with a traffic signal.
 A green light means that our indicator bacteria test results are below the maximum levels and meet state standards.
 A yellow light means that one or more of any of the indicator bacteria at that location is above the daily maximum level and exceeds state standards.
 A red light means that the beach is closed due to a water quality emergency.
+The current cyanobacteria (blue-green algae) conditions will influence the sign as well.
 For your safety and the safety of others, do not enter the water if the beach is closed.

 Swim Beach Data will remain posted at our fresh water lakes along with these new traffic signal signs for your information and convenience.